-If you need further course planning or enrolment assistance, you can book an appointment with one of our course advisers.
+If you need further assistance, you can either book an appointment or submit an enquiry.

-- 'Course Planning (Zoom Virtual)' (for a virtual appointment via Zoom), or
+- 'Course Planning (Zoom Virtual)' (for a virtual appointment via Zoom)

 - 'Course Planning (Phone)' (for a phone appointment).

-- To make the most of your appointment, we strongly recommend you are in a quiet area, with access to a computer so that we can talk through your Study Plan and other resources.
+- To make the most of your virtual or phone appointment, we strongly recommend you are in a quiet area with access to a computer so that we can talk through your Study Plan and other resources.
 Our adviser will contact you as close to your appointment time as possible.